martyn82/handbook/docs/_pages/tactics/performance/management/introduce-concurrency.md

 top: tactics
 parent: tactics-performance-management
 grandparent: tactics-performance
+excerpt: If requests can be processed in parallel, the blocked time can be reduced.
 ---

 If requests can be processed in parallel, the blocked time can be reduced.
 Concurrency can be introduced by processing different streams of events on different